cloudmesh/classes/docs/source/overview.rst

 bibliography file as a separate document.

-Documents that do not follow the ACM format and are not accompanied by references managed with jabref or endnote will be returned without review.
+Documents that do not follow the ACM format and are not accompanied by references managed with jabref or endnote or are not spell checked will be returned without review.

 Report Checklist:

-* [ ] Have you written the report in word or LaTeX in the specified format
+* [ ] Have you written the report in word or LaTeX in the specified format.
 * [ ] In case of LaTeX, have you removed the ACM copyright information
-* [ ] Have you included the report in gitlab
+* [ ] Have you included the report in gitlab.
 * [ ] Have you specified the names and e-mails of all team members in your report.
+E.g. the username in Canvas.
-* [ ] have you included all images in native and PDF format in gitlab in the images folder
+* [ ] Have you included all images in native and PDF format in gitlab in the images folder.
-* [ ] have you added the bibliography file (such as endnote or bibtex file e.g. jabref) in a directory bib
+* [ ] Have you added the bibliography file (such as endnote or bibtex file e.g. jabref) in a directory bib.
-* [ ] have you submitted an additional page that describes who did what in the project or report.
+* [ ] Have you submitted an additional page that describes who did what in the project or report.
+* [ ] Have you spellchecked the paper.
+* [ ] Have you made sure you do not plageurize.

 Code Repositories Deliverables